Cragady/portTextScraper102418/README.md

 The purpose of this little file was to extract the data from an older html setup so I could easily access the info in a json file instead of having to copy and paste each link and description.

-In the end, this would've been faster if I had copy/pasted everything into a new file since I had a few more hiccups than I had though I would run into.
+In the end, this would've been faster if I had copy/pasted everything into a new file since I had a few more hiccups than I thought I would run into.
 I had to restructure how each object was built with the for loop iterating over chunks of strings.
 I was using a constructor to build the objects, but for each iteration, the script creates a new object with the constructor.
 I limited the amount of objects pushed to the final array to be written to a `json` file by using the following:

 ```javascript
 if(piPath === lastDat){